iOS 11.4 Disables Lightning Connector After 7 Days, Limiting Law Enforcement Access - Slashdot

 *red and blue lights in your rearview mirror*

-*police office saunters over
+*police office saunters over, and you roll your window down*

 Re: (Score:2)